Everyone Deserves Help: How To Find Free Counseling Services

 Check online therapy sites

-Many online therapy sites allow you to have one or two free online counseling chats to determine whether you like the therapist or delivery method.
+Many online therapy sites allow you to have one or two free online sessions with a licensed therapist to determine whether you like the therapist or delivery method.
 Although this is not a long-term solution, it can help you get a feel for whether or not you want to enlist the help of an online therapist, counselor, or even a free psychologist, such as those found on Regain.us.
 If you do not feel that the two of you mesh during your first (free) session, you can move on to another therapist, to see if your personality meshes well with another practitioner.

 Visit the national alliance on mental illness